JosephTLucas/HackThisAI/README.md

 # HackThisAI
 ![logo](htai.png)

-I'm building a capture the flag (CTF) competition to education and train [adversarial machine learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning) techniques.
+This is a seires of capture the flag (CTF) challenges to educate and train [adversarial machine learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning) techniques.
 Ideally, this would be a fully online platform to maximize access and reduce technical barriers to entry.

 Currently, I've prototyped some small challenges to illustrate how the CTF would work.
 If you're interested in supporting the project or collaborating, please contact me.